-A large chunk of the British, the French and other European nationals had a much greater interest to meet their friends and relatives in India and vice versa.
-Many Europeans wished to undertake travel through sea routes to India for visiting selected tourist places of interest such as the Taj Mahal, Jammu & Kashmir, Shimla, Goa, Ajanta & Ellora, hill stations and beach resorts.
+A large chunk of the British, the French and other European nationals had a much greater interest in meeting their friends and relatives in India and vice versa.
+Many

+Europeans wished to undertake travel through sea routes to India to visit selected tourist places of interest such as the Taj Mahal, Jammu & Kashmir, Shimla, Goa, Ajanta & Ellora, hill stations and beach resorts.
 The unique attractions of India were blended with unprecedented and exceptional history, exquisite art, architecture and sculpture, natural scenic places above all, a land of wonders.
-It is relevant to mention that it was Thomas Cook who opened opportunities for taking travel to India and more particularly, the company ensured travel to all places by multiple modes of transport.
+It is relevant to mention that it was Thomas Cook who opened opportunities for travel to India and more particularly, the company ensured travel to all places by multiple modes of transport.
 In the later period, people from other parts of Europe were motivated by the attractive and well-organized package tours to India.
-A large number of people in Europe had many fascinating perception and feelings about India and its cultural and natural wonders.
-Towards the middle of the 19th century, a sizable number of young Indians sailed particularly to England for pursuing higher study and appearing civil service examination and in the later periods, Indian political leaders travelled to England to participate in several round table discussions on the solution for socio-economic and political issues.
+A large number of people in Europe had many fascinating perceptions and feelings about India and its cultural and natural wonders.
+Towards the middle of the 19th century, a sizable number of young Indians sailed particularly to England to pursue higher study and appear in civil service examinations and the later periods, Indian political leaders travelled to England to participate in several round table discussions on the solution for socio-economic and political issues.

 More particularly for the British nationals, Thomas Cook got involved more actively in the inbound operation to India for a long period.
-Thomas cook used to book train tickets, reserve government-run guest houses, arrange small car, mini coach, book horse carts and animal-driven carts to transfer the tourists from the railway station to their places of stays and followed by conducting sight-seeing tour in and around the places.
+Thomas cook used to book train tickets, reserve government-run guest houses, arrange small cars, and mini coaches, book horse carts and animal-driven carts to transfer the tourists from the railway station to their places of stay and followed by conducting sightseeing tours in and around the places.
 Thomas cook used to face the following obstacles for conducting tours in India

-• Lack of amenities and facilities such as road, bridges, railway stations, accommodation, money exchanger, public toilets.
+- Lack of amenities and facilities such as roads, bridges, railway stations, accommodation, money exchangers, and public toilets. - Lack of trained tour conductors, guides, escorts and interpreters. - Untrained staff in the guest houses and other eating places. - Cab drivers without having essential attributes worked for the travel agents.

-- Lack of trained tour conductors, guides, escorts and interpreters. - Untrained staffs in the guest houses and other eating places. - Cab drivers without having essential attributes worked for the travel agents.
-Thomas Cook and other contemporary travel agencies were also confronted with certain issues related to service factors.
-The factors which were partly responsible for the depletion of the service quality are as follows; - Travel agents were not properly manned by qualified and trained manpower. - Lack of technology was a vital bottleneck in the growth of the travel agency business. - Lack of credit facility to the travel agent for the reservation of hotel rooms and airlines tickets. - Lack of diversification of business was also an important factor that narrowed the scope of the expansion of opportunities for the generation of revenue. - Lack of promotional measures was also another pertinent factor to ensure a higher growth rate in the travel agency sector. - Unlike in Europe, the Indian railway's system was much underdeveloped in the context of integration with the travel agents and tour operators in the promotion of inbound and domestic package tour.
+- Thomas Cook and other contemporary travel agencies were also confronted with certain issues related to service factors.
+The factors which were partly responsible for the depletion of the service quality are as follows; - Travel agents were not properly manned by qualified and trained manpower. - Lack of technology was a vital bottleneck in the growth of the travel agency business. - Lack of credit facility to the travel agent for the reservation of hotel rooms and airline tickets. - The lack of diversification of business was also an important factor that narrowed the scope of the expansion of opportunities for the generation of revenue. - The lack of promotional measures was also another pertinent factor in ensuring a higher growth rate in the travel agency sector.

+Unlike in Europe, the Indian railway's system was much underdeveloped in the context of integration with travel agents and tour operators in the promotion of inbound and domestic package tours.
 The issue has not been addressed fully as yet.
-In a similar instance, the airlines had a limited role to work with travel agents and at the same time, there was not much airlines connectivity with India.
-Because airlines were generally operated within the domestic sky and countries did not venture for linking airline services beyond the boundary of the country for two important reasons like political turmoil and low engine capacity for long haul journey.
+In a similar instance, the airlines had a limited role to work with travel agents and at the same time, there was not much airline connectivity with India.
+Airlines were generally operated within the domestic sky and countries did not venture to link airline services beyond the boundary of the country for two important reasons political turmoil and low engine capacity for long-haul journeys.